-It is also possible to start from a "synthetic" base grid RnBk by specifying n and k, following the algorithm by Sadourny et al. (1968), see p.
-19. Optionally, the location of the grid's pentagon points may be adjusted by a rotation of the base icosahedron, see also Section 2.1.
+Alternatively, it is also possible to start from a "synthetic" base grid RnBk by specifying n and k, following the algorithm by Sadourny et al. (1968), see page 19.
+Synthetic grids are always global domains.
+Optionally, the location of the grid's pentagon points may be adjusted by a rotation of the base icosahedron, see also Section 2.1.